tianzilei/pet-rating/README.md

 Install docker and docker-compose

+Generate users and groups in deploy/config/mysql/data.sql

+Password can be generated with generate_password.py -script

 Go to deploy folder.
 Build containers and run them with:
 ```
 docker-compose -f docker-compose.yml up -d --build